Susannah Holford: First marriage

 They began their married life in Grosvenor Street, London and a rented country home, Escrick Park in Yorkshire.
 In 1888 they had their first son Keith Graham Menzies, then Stewart Graham Menzies in 1890 and their third son Ian Graham Menzies in 1895.
-A photo taken in about 1925 son shows the two eldest boys and Jack Menzies with the Wilsons.
+A photo taken in about 1925 shows the two eldest boys and Jack Menzies with the Wilsons.

 By 1903 Jack had made some disastrous financial investments, principally in a diamond mine in South Africa.
 He also gambled heavily at cards and on the racetrack and was said to be an alcoholic.
 In 1906 Susannah left him and returned to Tranby Croft.
 It seems that in reality the marriage was over although there was no divorce or formal separation.
 In 1911 Jack Menzies died of tuberculosis.

 Second marriage

 Susannah had known Sir George Holford for some time as they both moved in court circles.
 The 1891 Census shows that on the day of the Census George was staying with Susannah and her husband Jack at Escrick for what appears to be a royal house party as Prince Albert Victor is included in the list of residents at Escrick on that day.

 In 1912, a year after Susannah was widowed, she married George in the Chapel Royal, St James.
 She was 48 and he 52 years old.
 George V, Queen Mary, Queen Alexandra and Princess Victoria were present.
 The wedding was described in detail in The Times: